rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 12. Choose the pricing tier from the **Tier** list.
 (We recommend **Standard**).
 13. Click the **Create** button.
 Resources for the voice assistant application will be deployed to your subscription. <br/>

 **WARNING:** Do not close the pane until the portal finish deploying the resource.
-Closing the pane can result in unexpected behavior from the device.
+Closing the pane can result in unexpected behavior of voice assistant.

 At this point, the portal displays the speech demo.